DFHack/dfhack/docs/dev/Lua API.rst

     moving up or down, making vertical navigation more intuitive.
 - Mouse Control: Use the mouse to position the cursor within the text, providing an alternative to keyboard navigation.
+- Text Selection: Select text with the mouse, with support for replacing or removing selected text.
 - New Lines: Easily insert new lines using the :kbd:`Enter` key, supporting multiline text input.
 - Text Wrapping: Text automatically wraps within the editor, ensuring lines fit